fnplus/footsteps-app/README.md

 4. **Add Credentials to .env**

-   Create `.env.development` file and add your variables listed in `.env.example`
+   Create `.env.development` file and add your variables listed below.

    Use the below credentials for testing purposes